MathiasJensen96/OLA2/README.md

 - Presentation Layer (UI)

   This layer handles the user interface and interactions.
-It is responsible for rendering web pages and handeling the users input.
+It is responsible for rendering web pages and handling the users input.

   ```python
   # presentation_layer.py